 The other 2017 quarters commemorate:

-- Effigy Mounds National Monument in Iowa (Iowa),
+- Effigy Mounds National Monument (Iowa),

 - Frederick Douglass National Historic Site (Washington, D.C.),